Simcoe, Ontario: Community and culture

 Simcoe's main cemetery is Oakwood Cemetery.

-A cultural club for people of Croatian descent operates in this town; the formal name given to this organization is the 531st branch of the Croatian Fraternal Union.
-First organized by Franjo Bertovic during the 1990s, he went on to found other Croatian Fraternal Unions throughout Canada and Croatia.
+A cultural club for people of Croatian descent operates in the town; the formal name given to this organization is the 531st branch of the Croatian Fraternal Union.
+First organized by Franjo Bertovic during the 1990s, and he went on to found other Croatian Fraternal Unions throughout Canada and Croatia.
 Members of this fraternal benefit society refer to the club as the Simcoe Croatian Club when not in formal conversation.
 Expenses for sick workers in addition to their funeral expenses are often partially covered through its members' benefits.

 The historic Molson Bank operated here from May 1898 until sometime in the 1920s; when the Bank of Montreal took over the building.
 Alterations made to the building within those decades would allow twice as much banking to take place.
 Fifteen more people were hired during the expansion of the bank in the early 20th century; bringing white collar jobs to the town.

 Many of Simcoe's buildings feature the International style of architecture; typical of the period between 1920 and 1950 while residential buildings from the 1850s use the Gothic Revival style of architecture.
 The relatively tall buildings that came out of the "International" style (compared to the buildings in Simcoe prior to the 1950s) were used to make Simcoe into a more international destination for people to live, work, and admire.
 A couple of buildings in the downtown core even blend "International" elements with the Art Deco style of architecture; bringing bright colors and illusions of rapid movement into the building design.

 The only operating alligator tugboat remaining in the world, the W.D.
 Stalker, is in Simcoe.

 Simcoe has a radio station, 98.9 myFM, and two newspapers: The Simcoe Reformer and the Norfolk News.
 CHCH-DT in Hamilton is the nearest broadcast television station along with CKCO-DT in Kitchener and CIII-DT (a Toronto station with a repeater in Paris, Ontario).
 CHCH (channel 11 on Eastlink Cable - formerly Amtelecom Cable) is mostly a news channel while CKCO (CTV Two) and CIII (Global) offer a variety of entertainment choices during prime time (7 PM through 11 PM on weekdays).

 Major local festivals include the Rotary-sponsored Friendship Festival, the Norfolk County Fair and Horse Show, and the winter light show of Panorama.
 Simcoe was one of the communities in Canada that relayed the Olympic torch, which travelled from Athens, Greece to Vancouver for the 21st Winter Olympic Games in Vancouver, British Columbia.

 The Simcoe Santa Claus Parade has been historically held on the weekend following Remembrance Day.
 During the heyday of this event in the 1950s, the town would stop operating for one afternoon for people to enjoy the festivities.
 In recent years, the parade has held a lower profile; with people preferring "warm weather" events like the Friendship Festival and the Norfolk County Fair.